 “Model United Nations, also known as Model UN or MUN, is an educational simulation in which students can learn about diplomacy, international relations, and the United Nations.
 MUN involves and teaches researching, public speaking, debating, and writing skills, in addition to critical thinking, teamwork, and leadership abilities.” – Wikipedia

 No ‘real’ actions will be taken as a result of the produced resolutions.
-However, an MUN conference can serve as a great learning opportunity and an MUN-weekend can also be a lot of fun as there is the possibility to become friends with interesting people from all over the world.
+However, a MUN conference can serve as a great learning opportunity and a MUN-weekend can also be a lot of fun as there is the possibility to become friends with interesting people from all over the world.

 About the conference

 The students organising the conference are known as the Executive Staff.
-The Executive Staff of HMUN 2020 consists of twenty students of the Stedelijk Gymnasium Haarlem, and is composed of fifteen different positions.
+The Executive Staff of HMUN 2021 consists of eighteen students of the Stedelijk Gymnasium Haarlem and is composed of fifteen different positions.
 These students are led and instructed by the Secretariat, which is made up of the Secretaries-General and the five Deputies Secretary-General.
 The Secretariat and the rest of the Staff are directed as well, by five teachers from the Stedelijk Gymnasium Haarlem, known as the Board of Directors.
 These teachers are very enthusiastic about Model United Nations, and of great value for MUN in our school.

 Furthermore, our Executive Staff is responsible for the guidance of our delegates to other conferences.
 Together, they help the delegates to get ready for upcoming conferences.